-Short-Legs of Dachshunds Help Study of Dwarfism
+Canine Dwarfism – Short-Legs of Dachshunds Helps New Study

-Research in the dog health field indicates the short legs of the little dachshund are due to a single gene developed thousands of years ago.
+Research in canine dwarfism indicates the short legs of the little dachshund are due to a single gene developed thousands of years ago.
 Further research shows that all purebred dogs with short legs carry an extra copy of a gene which codes “for a growth-promoting protein called fibroblast growth factor 4 (FGF4)”.
 (The American National Human Genome Research Institute).

 “Our findings may prove valuable to scientists studying other aspects of human growth and development,” said study leader Elaine Ostrander, also of the National Human Genome Research Institute.
 “The work also underscores the value of canine studies for uncovering new biological mechanisms that are likely relevant to human disease.” (published in the Science journal)